Proven Personal Injury Advocates. Competent Condemnation Lawyers Obtaining Justice On Behalf of Victims Throughout North Carolina

 Understanding Hours of Service Regulations for Truck Drivers

 It’s no secret that truck accidents are some of the most dangerous accident types a motorist can suffer through.
-Because of this the Federal Motor Carrier Safety Administration (FMCSA) heavily regulates truck drivers and their trucks in order to help reduce the number of accidents on the road.
+Because of this, the Federal Motor Carrier Safety Administration (FMCSA) heavily regulates truck drivers and their trucks to help reduce the number of accidents on the road.

 The hours of service regulations state the following:

-- Truck drivers can work up to 14-hour in one day, however, only 11 hours can be spent actually driving.
+• Truck drivers can work up to 14 hours in one day; however, only 11 hours can be spent actually driving.
 The remaining three hours must be spent on meal or rest breaks.

-- Additionally, drivers must take days off work at regular intervals.
-If a trucking company is open seven days a week a driver is only allowed to work 70 hours in an eight-day period before taking at least 34 consecutive hours off.
-If a trucking company is open less than seven days a week than a driver is only allowed to work 60 hours in a seven-day period before taking 34 hours off.
+• Additionally, drivers must take days off work at regular intervals.
+If a trucking company is open seven days a week, a driver is only allowed to work 70 hours in an eight-day period before taking at least 34 consecutive hours off.
+If a trucking company is open less than seven days a week, then a driver is only allowed to work 60 hours in a seven-day period before taking 34 hours off.

 Identifying Common Causes of Truck Accidents